 There may be certain times when the statute of limitations will be different.
 For example, if there is a delay in the discovery of your accident-related injury, you may have additional time to file a claim.
 On the other hand, claims against the government will require filing a claim much sooner.
 You can make sure that your claim is filed within the applicable statute of limitations by contacting an experienced Fort Lauderdale car accident attorney immediately after your accident.

-The attorneys at Lavent Law will fight to make sure that you get the money you deserve.
+The attorneys at Lavent Law, P.A. will fight to make sure that you get the money you deserve.
 Call us today to learn more.